Azure/AKS-Construction/README.md

 # AKS Bicep Accelerator

 Building Kubernetes clusters can be hard work!
-The AKS Bicep Accelerator focusses on expediting customers onboarding of Azure Kubernetes Service workloads using best practices.
+The AKS Bicep Accelerator focusses on expediting customers onboarding of Azure Kubernetes Service workloads using best practices and a flexible templating approach to suit differing requirements.

-This project provides a comprehensive, flexible templating approach to creating Azure Kubernetes Service clusters and related Azure services.
-It unifies guidance provided by the [AKS Secure Baseline](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/containers/aks/secure-baseline-aks), [Well Architected Framework](https://docs.microsoft.com/en-us/azure/architecture/framework/), [Cloud Adoption Framework](https://azure.microsoft.com/en-gb/cloud-adoption-framework/) and [Enterprise-Scale](https://github.com/Azure/Enterprise-Scale) by providing tangible artifacts to deploy Azure resources from CLI or CI/CD systems.
+This project unifies guidance provided by the [AKS Secure Baseline](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/containers/aks/secure-baseline-aks), [Well Architected Framework](https://docs.microsoft.com/en-us/azure/architecture/framework/), [Cloud Adoption Framework](https://azure.microsoft.com/en-gb/cloud-adoption-framework/) and [Enterprise-Scale](https://github.com/Azure/Enterprise-Scale) by providing tangible artifacts to deploy Azure resources from CLI or CI/CD systems.

 The AKS Bicep Accelerator is part of the official [Enterprise Scale for AKS](https://github.com/Azure/enterprise-scale-for-aks) architectural approach.
 To read more about this project and how the AKS Bicep Accelerator fits with Enterprise Scale and the AKS Secure Baseline, look [here](referencearchs.md).